 - 4. Other Department personnel shall provide data to MHRAC that is subject to public disclosure, upon MHRAC's request.
 If there are any concerns about the propriety of releasing certain information, the personnel shall work with the Department's legal advisor and the MHRAC chair(s) to handle the data request appropriately. - 5.
 Department personnel shall communicate with MHRAC in between meetings via email.
 Policy and training revisions for comment shall also be distributed via the MHRAC Board member email group.
-MHRAC members will share their policy recommendations with the CIDS Commander Lieutenantvia email, and with the Policy and Procedure Unit at opa@cabq.gov.
-Policy recommendations should include the section number and content of the recommendations. - C. Upon the request of MHRAC, the Deputy Chief of the Professional Standards and Accountability Bureau shall coordinate City personnel outside of the Department to ensure that MHRAC's recommendations regarding City response strategies for interacting with chronically homeless individuals or individuals perceived to be or actually suffering from a mental illness. - D. The Deputy Chief of the Professional Standards and Accountability Bureau shall work with all divisions and units across the Department to ensure that MHRAC's recommendations are evaluated by Department personnel and incorporated into policies and procedures.
+MHRAC members will share their policy recommendations with the CID Commander via email, and with the Policy and Procedure Unit electronicallyat-opa@cabq.gov.
+Policy recommendations should include the section number and content of the recommendations. - C. Upon the request of MHRAC, the CID Commander shall forward MHRAC's recommendations to City personnel outside of the Department regarding City response strategies for interacting with chronically-homeless individuals or individuals affected by behavioral health crises or who are experiencing behavioral health crises. - D. The Deputy Chief of the Field Services Bureau shall work with all divisions and units across the Department to ensure that MHRAC's recommendations are evaluated by Department personnel and incorporated into policies and procedures.
 The recommendations apply to a broad range of activities such as: - 1.
-Policies and procedures regarding contact with individuals who have behavioral health issues; - 2.
+Policies and procedures regarding contact with individuals affected by behavioral health crises or who are experiencing behavioral health crises; - 2.
 Protocols regarding suicidal and barricaded subjects; - 3.
-Training, particularly scenario-based training, regarding contact with individuals who have behavioral health issues; - 4.
-Recruiting ECIT sworn personnel, and CIU detectives, MCT sworn personnel and clinicians, and COAST personnel; - 5.
-Protocols for community providers, hospitals, and sworn personnel concerning releasing and exchanging information about individuals with known behavioral health issues; and - 6.
-Developing resources and networks to facilitate better communication and relationships among community members and Department personnel with the goal
+Training, particularly scenario-based training, regarding contact with individuals affected by behavioral health crises or who are experiencing behavioral health crises: - Recruiting ECIT sworn personnel, CIU detectives, MCT sworn personnel and clinicians, and COAST personnel; - Protocols for community providers, hospitals, and sworn personnel concerning releasing and exchanging information about individuals with known behavioral health issues; and - 6.
+Developing resources and networks to facilitate better communication and relationships among community members and Department personnel with the goal of treating behavioral health concerns through connections with community services rather than through the criminal justice system.